Health & Medicine

 Case Counts & Statistics

-- Boone County, MO COVID-19 Information Hub
+• Boone County, MO COVID-19 Information

-A clearinghouse of up to date COVID-19 case counts, statistics and hospital status for Boone County. - Columbia Public Schools Coronavirus Plan
+A clearinghouse of up-to-date COVID-19 case counts and statistics and available resources for COVID-19 for Boone County.

-The plan published by the Columbia Public Schools district detailing how they plan to deal with the risks associated with in-person instruction during the ongoing pandemic. - Coronavirus Tracker
+The plan published by the Columbia Public Schools district detailing how they plan to deal with the risks associated with in-person instruction during the ongoing pandemic.

-Resource for accurate and updated numbers on this global pandemic. - Maps & Visuals
+Resource for accurate and updated numbers on this global pandemic.

-A collection of links to different maps and data visualizations of the evolving pandemic from the University of Minnesota’s Center for Infectious Disease Research and Policy. - Missouri Public Health Dashboard
+A collection of links to different maps and data visualizations of the evolving pandemic from the University of Minnesota’s Center for Infectious Disease Research and Policy.

-Statewide COVID-19 information for Missouri – Definitions, statistics, case counts, hospital status and other up to date information can be found here. - Covid-19 at Mizzou
+Statewide COVID-19 information for Missouri – Definitions, statistics, case counts, hospital status and other up to date information can be found here.

 Source for the plans and resources related to dealing with the ongoing pandemic through the University of Missouri.